DevMountain/alexa-instructions/README.md

 1. Start out in `index.js` by importing the Alexa package we just downloaded.

 	`var Alexa = require('alexa-sdk')`
 1. First, we're going to create the Intent Schema for our action.
 You shouldn't include this in your ```index.js``` file since we'll be copying it into a form on the Alexa developer site later.
 For now, just save it in a file somewhere else on your computer.
 The Intent Schema is a JSON object that tells the Alexa service the actions our application will handle.
-Here is the Intent Schema for the skill we're going to make in this project:
+The schema below defines a skill that has two intents, a HelloWorldIntent, and a GetWeatherIntent.
+The GetWeatherIntent has an additional section called slots, which tells us that this intent will require information from the user (in this case a city) in order to run.
+In order to define a slot, you must give it a name and a type.
+Amazon has [a ton of premade types](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/built-in-intent-ref/slot-type-reference), so its best to select one from that list when defining your slots.Here is the Intent Schema for the skill we're going to make in this project:

     ```
     {